JiwoonKim/CS50-NOTES/README.md

-# CS50 Psets: General Programming ( from Pset1 to Pset5 )
+# CS50 Psets: Computer Science and General Programming ( from Pset1 to Pset5 )

 > Sentimental record for my experience in CS50x from 2016 to 2018.

-> Problem Sets (Psets) from 1 to 6:Sentimentals.
+> Problem Sets (Psets) from 1 to 5.

-> Couldn't find the files for previous Pset solutions (the less comfortable versions from pset1 to pset3) I had implemented in C, so saving the solutions for the more comfortable versions implemented in Python for pset6 sentimentals part.
+> Couldn't find the files for previous Pset solutions (the less comfortable versions from pset1 to pset3) I had implemented in C, so saving the solutions for the more comfortable versions implemented in Python for pset6 sentimentals part instead.

 ## Pset1: hello, mario, cash, credit